NerfJohn/Project-RISCII/hardware/README.md

 ## Toolchain Considerations
 Hardware design/tools/tests are known to use the following tools:
 - ModelSim (for compiling/simulating the hardware)
-- Git Bash (for running the bash scripts on a Windows machine)
+- Git Bash (for running bash scripts on a Windows machine)
-- Python (for running the quick assembler script)
+- Python (for running the hardware test assembler)